 - gravy made from granules with meat juices will hit about 80 calories per 50 ml serving

 - carrots, swede, broccoli, cauliflower, green beans and fresh peas come under zero calorie foods, meaning they use more energy been digested than the actual energy they contain

 This Sunday lunch with all the trimmings touches the calorie scale at 520 calories.
 The best thing about this lunch is everyone can enjoy it: the calories are only just over 25% of the recommended daily calorie allowance (2000 for women, 2500 for men).

 Cooking plenty of vegetables bulks up your plate, a little added butter really adds flavor and carrots love orange.
 Choosing a lean joint of beef will give you wonderful meat juices and adding the juices to your granules will give you a tasty gravy without ladling on the fat.
 The herbs add a delicious flavour too and by all means experiment with your favourite.

 Stick to your 4 chunks of roast potatoes and you won't ruin your waistline.
 The idea of using the pre cooked yorkshires is down to three things: time, exact calories, and Aunt Bessie's really are very good.
 However, if you really are being strict on yourself: lose the yorkshire pud and bring your plate down to a meager 429 calories.
 Half your gravy portion and you'll hit an amazing 389 calories.

 Most low fat ready meals can't beat this lunch on calorie content.
 You really can eat your Sunday roast with all the family without feeling guilty, or indeed buying special diet food just for you.
 Welcome to the land of the living were food is celebrated and your diet is for life and not a fad.
 Healthy eating does not mean bland and boring food.

-The Classic Art of Roasting: I Love This Book
+The Classic Art of Roasting: Buy this book, I think it's fantastic...

 An Easy Three Course Sunday Lunch